 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-Conflicts involve situations where the main actor may be motivated by something other than his or her work for the organization - for example, if he or she receives payment from another source for a transaction involving the organization.
+Conflicts involve situations where the main actor may be motivated by something other than his or her work for the organization.
+For example, an officer or director will need to disclose a conflict if they receive payment from another source in a transaction involving the organization.

 This Non-Profit Conflict of Interest Policy will cover all common situations that may present a conflict.

-The completed policy describes exactly how a conflict of interest is defined by the organization and how key players can report potential conflicts.
+The completed policy describes exactly how a conflict of interest is defined by the organization and how key stakeholders can report potential conflicts.

-Once completed, this document must be adopted by the board of directors through a resolution and then given to all key players for their signature and acknowledgement.
+Once completed, this document must be adopted by the board of directors through a resolution and then given to all stakeholders for their signature and acknowledgement.

 At the end, you receive it in Word and PDF formats.
 You can modify it and reuse it.